Honduras

 Night shift timings are 7PM to 5 AM.
 Workers who work in the night-time cannot work for more than 36 hours in a week.

-Those working on a Sunday or rest day are entitled to pay at 200% of the regular pay.
+Those working on a Sunday, rest day, or public holiday are entitled to pay at 200% of the regular pay.

 Payroll and Taxes in Honduras